 Also, only do this overnight soak once a week.
 If you use a denture cleaning solution every night, the dentures may start to bleach out, making the gum areas look very odd!

 Third step - Use an ultrasonic denture cleaner.
-This is a more modern approach to denture care, and is the most hygienic way of keeping your dentures nice and clean.
+This is the BEST way to whiten dentures - and it's also the most hygienic way of keeping your dentures nice and clean!

 Again, for this to work best, you have to scrub your dentures with a small soft nailbrush beforehand and also afterwards.

 This will remove any loose microscopic particles that the ultrasonics have lifted from the denture but are still lying on the surface.

 Finally, you could use a dilute solution of household bleach.
 This is the first thing that most folks think about when searching for how to whiten dentures.
 BUT it's a bit risky, and I wouldn't normally advise it.

 To be honest, if your dentures are still quite stained after you have tried everything I've already recommended, your best bet is to get some new dentures made with whiter teeth.